 Endoscopy with biopsy

-Then CT and endoscopic ultrasonography
+PET-CT and endoscopic ultrasonography to complete staging

 There are no screening tests.
 Patients suspected of having esophageal cancer should have endoscopy with cytology and biopsy.
 Although barium x-ray may show an obstructive lesion, endoscopy is required for biopsy and tissue diagnosis.
+Microsatellite instability (MSI) testing of the biopsy is now standard.

 Basic blood tests, including complete blood count, electrolytes, and liver function, should be done.